randolbj/it30380c-scripts/README.md

 #youll know its working correctly if the commented code "actual target area" is what appears in the window that gets generate. this would be the location of the word "downed"
 #that hardest part of this was zeroing in on that loaction of the users sceren.

+#HERE IS A PICTURE AS TO WHAT A CALL OF DUTY KILL WOULD LOOK LIKE.
+AKA WHAT THE WINDOW IS GOING TO TRY AND SCREEN SHOT.

 python Project2.py